Job Location: Buckman House - Portland, OR

-- Value working in a multicultural/diverse environment.
+- Must value working in a multicultural/diverse environment.

-- Ability to exercise tact, discretion and judgment in working with a variety of people.
+- Ability to exercise tact, discretion, and judgment in working with a variety of people.

 - Ability to effectively monitor safety and demonstrate group management skills and effectively de-escalate potentially chaotic or volatile situations.